GokceOnal1/GScript/INDEX.md

 GS.301 - Undefined identifier %s
-GS.302 - Variable '%s' already exists in the current scope GS.303 - Variable '%s' does not exist in the current scope GS.501 - No arguments provided where needed
+GS.302 - Variable '%s' already exists in the current scope GS.303 - Variable '%s' does not exist in the current scope GS.304 - Expected 'field' or 'method' for object definition GS.305 - Object '%s' already exists in the current scope GS.306 - Object '%s' does not exist in the current scope GS.501 - No arguments provided where needed
 GS.502 - Function '%s' does not take %d arguments GS.503 - Function '%s' does not exist in the current scope